-All of the bank reconciliations except one LAMP account reconciliation were signed by a member of management as evidence that a member of management who does not handle cash, post ledgers, or issue checks reviewed the statement and reconciliation.
+All of the bank reconciliations were signed and dated as evidence that a member of management who does not handle cash, post ledgers, or issue checks reviewed the statement and reconciliation.

 The bank reconciliations reflect no reconciling items that have been outstanding for more than twelve months from the statement closing date.